 Now let’s talk about fennel.
 Very fresh and fragrant, often described as having a similar scent to aniseed.
 If you go to a place where fennel is grown and then you rip it out of the ground.
 You will find that it has a bulb, with stalks attached and a lot of little delicate leafy tips that are fantastic to use as herbs.
 In a lot of supermarkets, however, you may find that fennel is sold with half of the stalk cut off and the tips are removed as shown in the image below.

 Although a few of the tips are still attached.
 A lot of the time, the fennel bulb and the fennel tips are sold separately in the supermarkets.
 But of course, if you get hold of the fennel with the stalks and tips still attached, that’s great!
 So keep an eye out.
 Now I will just show you a few pictures of how I prepared the fennel just in case you get confused when reading the recipe.

 First, cut the stalks off:

 After that, slice the core off:

 Then slice the rest of the fennel bulb:

 Thank you all for reading through my post.
 Please feel free to subscribe if you want to stay updated on new posts and recipes.
 Stay updated in the meantime because I will be posting a Cajun chicken recipe which will be amazeballz.
-Then prepare to have you mind blown for what I am about to post for Easter in the near future.
+Then prepare to have your mind blown for what I am about to post for Easter in the near future.
 Love you all!

 - 2 bagels

-- 100g smoked trout (smoked salmon is a great alternative)
+- 100 g smoked trout smoked salmon is a great alternative

 - 1 bulb of fennel